Questions about Assessment?

 Q: What are the graduation requirements?

 A: All public high school students are required to meet statewide graduation requirements in order to earn a diploma.
-The Washington State Legislature requires state testing and the Washington State Board of Education establishes minimum credit requirements, the Culminating Project and the High School and Beyond Plan.
+The Washington State Legislature requires state testing and the Washington State Board of Education establishes minimum credit requirements, and the High School and Beyond Plan.
 OSPI explains the graduation requirements in The Graduation Toolkit.
 The toolkit is an online resource to help educators and families understand state graduation requirements.

 Q: How do I see my child’s test booklet?